3Grey6Jedi9/JS-Techdegree-P08/README.md

 Personal Commets: Considering  my program structure I didn't think that an update-book.pug file was necessary since I am managing that through the show-book.pug.
 Moreover, the users see clearly where and how update the book (from my point of view).

-B) The CANCEL buttons

-The function of the CANCEL buttons is to CANCEL any text I input.
-So if I am writing something and I press CANCEL I get back to the initial state.